sorelmitra/learn/README.md

 # Overview

-This is a learning project.
-While I learn some new [technologies](#tools) I also build a demo chatbot app with mobile frontend and web admin app, as a proof that I understood something from these technologies :)
+This is a demonstrative project that aims to build a ChatBot Aggregator app with mobile front-end and web admin app, as a way to show how I assure product quality while developing with new technologies.

 # Goals

-- Learn to develop and test using the [technologies](#tools) specified below
-- Build a demo app that offers a mobile chat platform where visitors can discuss with a chat bot and a web app where chat bot owners can administer their bots
+Build a demo app that offers a mobile chat platform where visitors can discuss with a chat bot and a web app where chat bot owners can administer their bots

 This platform will have 5 components: